SOUTHERN B&B, BRUNDALL, NORFOLK

 ARE MUDDY PAWS WELCOME?
 Most definitely.
 Well-behaved pets are welcome and they might even get some treats, if you’re lucky.
 Your dog will need to bring their own bed and food bowls though, and it’s worth packing some throws and towels for the furniture too, in case of bad weather.

 The TV in the lounge is kitted out with Netflix and there are plenty of leaflets with local information to peruse.
-You’ll also sleep like a baby at night because the local area is so quiet.
+You’ll also sleep like a baby at night because the local area is so quiet and peaceful.